FrancescoFakhoury/group-project-ecom/README.md

 Each team has been assigned a product manager.
 This person is in charge of answering questions, guiding you and basically preventing everything from falling apart!

-This person should be prevent for some of your team meetings but not all.
-PMs are super busy people and have multiple projects, people to manage.
+This person should be present for some of your team meetings, but not all.
+PMs are super busy people and have multiple projects, people to manage. 😉

 ## Planning

 1. You will break into 3 groups (with your assigned PM.)
 2. Your PM will answer any initial questions, and give you more information, as required.
-3. Break into a separate meeting with just your team. \_Your PM will bounce from team to team to make sure you're on track.
+3. Breakout into a separate meeting with just your team. _Your PM will bounce from team to team to make sure you're on track._
 4. Time to use the [Kickoff Meeting Agenda](__documentation/KICKOFF_MEETING_AGENDA.md)

 ### First team meeting